- July 31, 2019

 "Hidden Fears " is a first-person psychological horror game.
 You play as a detective investigating a missing persons case in an isolated village, where you encounter supernatural occurrences and uncover a sinister plot.
 The game features puzzles, hidden objects, and a dark, atmospheric environment.

-- Voice acting and dialogue are poorly executed, detracting from the overall experience.
+- Voice acting and dialogue are poorly executed, detracting from the overall experience and immersion.

 story